open-learning-exchange/open-learning-exchange.github.io/pages/techgenius.md

 As Tech Geniuses you have demonstrated the ability to use the  needed tools and procedures for deployment.
 As a means of communication we encourage you to subscribe to the [Tech Genius Gitter chatroom](https://gitter.im/open-learning-exchange/techgenius).

 **Note:** This is a living document.
-We hope that you will utilize the github functionality to pinpoint weaknesses and to make edits.
+We hope that you will utilize the GitHub functionality to pinpoint weaknesses and to make edits.

 ## Step 0 | Introduction